wtarreau/bootterm/README.md

 In the example above, `ttyUSB2` will be used when no option is specified (which is indicated by the star in front of the port number).
 Otherwise, running `bt ttyUSB2`, `bt /dev/ttyS0`, or anything else will also do what is expected.
 The help is shown with `bt -h`.

 Once connected, the default escape character is the same as telnet: Ctrl-] (Control and right-square-bracket).
 After the escape character, a single character is expected to issue an internal command.
 Quitting is achieved by pressing `q` (either upper or lower case) or `.` (dot) after the escape character.
 Sending the escape character itself is possible by issuing it again.
+If the command that must follow the escape character doesn't arrive within two seconds, the escape character is ignored, and the terminal will emit a visible flash when supported, to indicate the user that the escape sequence was aborted.
 A help page is available with `h` or `?`:

 ```
 $ bt